Gyro Air G-700: Dust Bin Leak Detection and Adjustments

 1

-Remove the bin from the dust collector and check the dust bin to ensure the rubber gasket is in good working condition and properly seated on the bin.
+Remove the bin from the dust collector and check the rubber gasket to ensure it is in good working condition and seated properly on the bin.

 2

-Reinstall the bin into the Gyro Air.
-Place a sheet of paper on top of the edge of the bin and latch the bin securely.
+Reinstall the bin.
+Place a sheet of paper on top of the edge of the bin and latch it securely.
 With the bin secured, try to pull the sheet of paper to check the gap between the bin and the top of the machine.

-Paper slides out — adjust the front latch (see Step 3).
+Paper slides out — the latch needs adjustment.
+Proceed to Step 3.

 Check each side of the bin to ensure the bin is sealed on both sides properly.